 The Central Railway Station was opened in 1902, but was not in a complete form at that time.
 The station was fully completed in 1921 by the addition of the clock tower, which today acts as a landmark contributing strongly to the visual prominence of the Square.
+The clock tower was skilfully placed to align with many nearby streets, including Broadway, Wentworth Avenue, and Pitt, Valentine, Albion and Foveaux streets.
 The civic heritage of the Central Railway precinct provides historic continuity and physical links to the precinct's past.